 of on-line photo manipulation programs mentioned here http://askbobrankin.com/10_

-And don't forget that, if you want to send pictures to anyone who is on a dialup account (and there are still some about), you are more likely to stay friends if you compress the file down to something that will only take a little while to send or receive.
+And don't forget that, if you want to send large numbers of prints to people on slow connections you are more likely to stay friends if you compress the file down to something that will only take a little while to send or receive.
 If you are not looking to send photos in the highest resolution you should try to convert them to the popular JPG format (not Tif, PNG or BMP, which may be ten times the size) and they can be compressed to various degrees and also reduced in physical (inches) and Megabyte size.
 Many graphics programs can be used to compress photos before emailing and some such as Picasa will do it 'on the fly' when you opt to attach a photo to an email.
 Make sure that you do not accidentally wipe out the better version when you save a compressed version.
 Save it as another name - but still in the JPG format.
 A program like Corel PaintshopPro will 'Batch compress' dozens of photos and stick the compressed version in a different folder.
 If you have it, see under File, Batch compression.
 You can just opt to Select All the photos in one folder, set the Option to compress them 85%, choose to send the results to a different folder, then hit Ok.
 Within seconds 50 photos were compressed from 2Mb to 250k each.
 Unfortunately PSP costs money to download.

 confusing aspect of digital cameras is the great variety

 of memory various ones use.
 There are about a dozen

 memory card types and they vary quite a lot in price, physical size and